Introduction

 The United Nations Office on Drugs and Crime ("UNODC") defines drug trafficking as a “global illicit trade involving the cultivation, manufacture, distribution and sale of substances which are subject to drug prohibition laws.”

-The money laundering threats from domestic criminality principally relate to drug trafficking and fraud (including tax evasion), which are the most significant domestic proceeds-generating crimes.
+The money laundering threats from domestic criminality principally relate to drug trafficking and fraud, followed by tax evasion, which are the most significant domestic proceeds-generating crimes.
 These offences usually involve small-scale activity that is carried out entirely within the jurisdiction and generates low levels of proceeds.
 However, there have been a small number of drug trafficking cases involving organised criminal groups and these cases typically generate higher levels of proceeds.
 The laundering of the proceeds of these crimes is most likely to involve the retail banking sector and the use of cash, a typical pattern for laundering being “smurfing”, i.e., making several low value cash payments in order to avoid arousing suspicion.

 Guernsey’s geographical location requires the purchase, transportation and onward supply of illicit drugs to be planned and coordinated, either by domestic or international organised crime groups.
 The threat of foreign proceeds of crime is low and is much higher on the domestic front.